Project-Kombil/OD/README.md

 To install and run the project:

 1. Clone this repository to your local machine.
-2. In the root directory, run `yarn install` in terminal to install dependencies (this command covers both frontend and backend dependencies).
+2. Run `yarn install` in terminal to install dependencies.
-3. In the root directory, run `yarn start` in terminal to start the project.
-The backend will start prior to the frontend.
+3. Run `yarn start` in terminal to start both backend/frontend.
 4. Open [http://localhost:3000](http://localhost:3000) to view the project in the browser.

 ### Backend API